Smart Connection for InDesign contains many features and options. However, not all of them are used on a daily basis.

 In Enterprise, each story is represented by a Dossier.
 Seen from a Smart Connection point of view, a Dossier acts as a folder in which all required content is stored: the article containing the story, images, videos, reference material and so on.

-Dossiers are also used for publishing a story to a Web site, Adobe DPS, Facebook, and so on (this functionality is available in Content Station).
+Dossiers are also used for publishing a story to a Web site, Facebook, and so on (this functionality is available in Content Station).
 To successfully publish a story, the right files need to be available in the Dossier.
 When saving a file to Enterprise therefore you might need to save that file to a particular Dossier.